How Much Does Social Media Management Cost in 2026?

 What Questions Should You Ask About Social Media Management Pricing?

-What deliverables are included in this package?
+- What deliverables are included in this package?

-How often will I receive performance reporting, and what metrics will be measured?
+- How often will I receive performance reports?

-How do you handle communication during campaigns and emergencies?
+- How do you handle campaign communication?

 These questions ensure clarity on the scope of work, performance tracking, and communication expectations, helping you avoid surprises and understand what you're paying for.